FintruX/contracts/README.md

-# Token and crowdsale smart contracts
+# Token and Smart contracts
 Making unsecured loans highly secure.
 FintruX enables borrowers to create their own fully customized and simplified smart contracts on the #Ethereum #blockchain.

 ## Table of Contents